juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Buy at the pullback consolidation close to resistance level
 	* Add to the position when it hits high of the day
 	* Take profit into strength

-## Midday Perk Pattern
-* Around 11am - 2pm
-* Sell before 2:30 because people who are holding onto the stock on the day will be selling.
-* Works around 60-65%, not as good as premarket
-* First green day
-* To stay at a position overnight, judge it's action based on how strong it's closing
-* Less than 10M volume in the past 2 years
-* Requirements
-	* Large volume(5M+ by 11)
-	* News catalyst
-	* Holds 1/2 of morning spike or above
-	* Price above open price
-	* Low float
-	* Low market cap
-	* Consolidate for at least 1/2 hr
-	* Clean chart
-* Sizing
-	* Buy close to support if possible
-	* Buy or add at the breakout high of the consolidation
-		* Use bottom of the consolidation as risk
-	* Sell partially at the day's high as it may form a double top
-		* If the stock breakout to the day's high, add to the position
-			* Sell into strength
-		* Use half of the most recent spike as risk if can not be sold into strength